• Skip to primary navigation

 Financial Planning Capstone for Accelerated Path

-January 16: Last Day to Register for Classes
+January 13: Last day to register for classes

-FPCC 441 Financial Planning Capstone for Accelerated Path
+About FPCC 441 Financial Plan Development & Capstone

-• Collect all necessary and relevant qualitative and quantitative information required to develop a financial plan.
+• Collect all necessary qualitative and quantitative information required to develop a financial plan.

 • Analyze personal financial situations, evaluating clients’ objectives, needs, and values to develop an appropriate strategy within the financial plan.